 Grilled cheese is a classic that we know and love, so here’s how to turn this beloved sarnie into a Halloween treat!
 Weelicious has the instructions for this easy recipe, which will surely put a smile on your kiddo’s face.

 11. Spider Cookie Truffles

 This one requires a lot more time but trust us, the final result more than makes up for it.
 Plus, what’s more ghoulish than spiders emerging from food (cue those horror movies…)?
 Country Living has all the deets to this truffle treat.

 12. Blood-Shot Deviled Eggs

 Probably not the kind of treat to serve the kids, but it fits the Halloween theme and is too delish not to make!
 Plus, it’s good to have a little break from the sweet stuff and get some proteins in the tum-tums.
 Follow the recipe from Food.com and scare the bejesus out of your guests.

 13. Scary-Good Halloween Donuts

 Here’s a Halloween recipe that doesn’t require too much effort.
 All you need are loads of store-bought doughnuts and some elements to turn them into scary-good treats!
-We followed the steps by Better Homes & Gardens and guess what?
+We followed the steps by mom loves baking and guess what?
 The little trick-or-treaters finished up everything.

 Love this list of Halloween recipes & party snacks?
 Check out these creepy crafts too!